sassoftware/sas-viya-sdk-js/documentation/docs/guides/data-driven-content.md

 </body>
 ```

-Using the same steps, create a `<sas-report-object>` tag for the data-driven content report object.
+Using the same steps, create a `<sas-report-object>` tag for the data-driven content object.
 But instead of
 adding the tag directly to the example, use the generated `url`, `reportUri`, and `objectName` to populate the values
 used in the call to `registerDataDrivenContent`.